 These days, it seems to be more and more difficult to find the time to prepare healthy snacks.

 For example, usually, on my way out the door, I’ll grab a banana and a protein bar.

 However, eating the same store-bought protein bar every morning gets boring.

 As a matter of fact, I truly prefer eating something homemade over processed foods.

-When I found this recipe for Popcorn Snack Bars in my All You Magazine, I checked the nutrition information.
+So, when I found this granola bar recipe in my All You Magazine, I thought it looked delicious.

 - - 1/2 cup unsweetened shredded coconut